By Attorney Brendan Conley

 I wrote these answers because I kept noticing confusing or incorrect information showing up in Internet discussions about these issues, and I wanted to provide a reference guide that people could turn to for accurate information.
 I hope that it is useful to you.

-Please note: This article mainly addresses U.S. copyright law, which is a field of study for me, not a current practice area.
-This article presents general legal information and the sources of that information; it does not constitute legal advice and your use of it does not create an attorney-client relationship.
+Please note: This website mainly addresses U.S. copyright law, which is a field of study for me, not a current practice area.
+This website presents general legal information and the sources of that information; it does not constitute legal advice and your use of it does not create an attorney-client relationship.
 For additional information, please consult the links, footnotes and recommended resources.

-I can’t give advice about any specific situations you may encounter, but if you have a general question that I didn’t answer, or another perspective to share, please Leave a Comment.
+I cannot give advice about any specific situations you may encounter, but if you have a general question that I didn’t answer, or another perspective to share, please Leave a Comment.

 - What is copyright?